vovanhoang/MDOB/README.md

-# REMDABEL: Resilient and Explainable AI-Powered Malware Detection Using Dataset Augmentation and Boosting-Based Ensemble Learning
+# MFODB: Enhancing Resilient and Explainable AI-Powered Malware Detection Using Feature Optimization and Mutual Deep+Boosting Inference

 Perform an approach that combines a rule-based and ensemble learning model for the intrusion detection system.

-For the Manuscript "REMDABEL: Resilient and Explainable AI-Powered Malware Detection Using Dataset Augmentation and Boosting-Based Ensemble Learning"!
+For the Manuscript "MFODB: Enhancing Resilient and Explainable AI-Powered Malware Detection Using Feature Optimization and Mutual Deep+Boosting Inference"!

-In order to validate and evaluate the effectiveness of the REMDABEL method, we use EMBER 2018 dataset.
+In order to validate and evaluate the effectiveness of the MFODB method, we use EMBER 2018 dataset.

 1. The first dataset (DS1) includes EMBER 2017 & 2018 original dataset.
 The goal of using this dataset is to verify REMDABEL's ability to detect malware attacks by analyzing the PE file correctly.